yveslym/UserGenerator/README.md

 # **USER GENERATOR**

-User generator is an awesome pod that help you to create 1 to infinite number of user with address, bank account, and profile image url using within a single line of code.
+User generator is an awesome pod that help you to create 1 to infinite number of user with address, bank account, and profile image url within a single line of code.

 ## Model:
 ### User: